AlphaHydrae/eventful/README.md

 **Event-based javascript.**

 My personal flavor of a javascript event emitter.
-It can be used to listen to and emit events for event-based behavior.
+It can be used to listen to and emit events for event-based behavior in the browser or in <a href="http://nodejs.org/">node.js</a>.

 This readme contains installation instructions and an overview of <a href="#features">features</a>.